julianbrowne/medea/readme.md

     $(selector).medea(object, options);

-options is an object with these fields:
+``options`` is an object with these fields:

-*   removeOnSubmit - true/false: remove the form from the DOM when it's submitted.
-Default false.
+*   ``removeOnSubmit`` - true/false: remove the created elements from the DOM when the form is submitted.
+Default is false.
+*   ``buttons`` - Create save and cancel buttons for the form.
+Default is true.
+*   ``labelColumns`` - Number of columns to use for the form labels.
+Medea uses bootstrap classes, so this just means that field LABEL tags will be classed with ``col-sm-{labelColumns}``.
+Default is 2.
+*   ``inputColums`` - Number of colums to use for the div encapsulating form INPUT tags.
+Default is 10.
+*   ``noForm`` - Replaces the FORM tag with a DIV tag.
+Useful if a form already exists in the DOM and the generated field sets are just to be inserted into it.
+Default is false.